whyisjacob/Python-Nacha-File-Calculations/README.md

 ## Project Description

 Working in the finance industry, you may need to manually manipulate a bank NACHA file.
 I have written this script to enable you to do that.
-Currently in the early stage of life, this script will only recalculate a bank file with credits and debits after it has been manually manipulated.
+Currently in the early stage of its life, this script will only recalculate a bank nacha file with credits and debits after it has been created or manipulated.